 About the Author

-We have lived many lifetimes in different cultures how do you choose the spritual path for your soul.
+When you have lived many lifetimes in different cultures; how do you choose the spiritual path for your soul.

 I have always had a soulful interest in spirituality, religion, art, healing, psychology, and philosophy.
 These interests all seemed to exist and grow in separate rooms in my psyche.
 Than suddenly it all came together, all my interests merged.
 I was shown how my whole life was planned and how it all fit together like pieces of a puzzle.

 I was raised as a Christian.
 In my mid thirties as a seeker I explored Spiritualism.
 In the early 90's the “Course in Miracles” came to me at just the right time in my life.
 I needed to learn to forgive on a higher level.
 This practice answered my deepest questions and felt like it was all I would ever need.
 I practiced the Course for 7 years.
 I then was called to Buddhism/Hinduism in the late 90's.
 I developed my own Tibetan practice from a prayer book that I found while working in a bookstore; prayers by Lama Zopa Rinpoche, from the Mahayan tradition. the Buddhist practice has been with me ever since.

 In 2003 I graduated with honors and a purchase award from the University of Maine in Augusta with a BA in Art.
 I created a body of landscapes that were shown through galleries, and various venues.